sindresorhus/ky/readme.md

 Type: `Function[]`\
 Default: `[]`

 This hook enables you to modify any error right before it is thrown.
-The hook function receives a state object with the request, options, error, and retry count, and should return an `Error` instance.
+The hook function receives a state object with the normalized request, options, error, and retry count, and should return an `Error` instance.

 This hook is called for all error types, including `HTTPError`, `TimeoutError`, `ForceRetryError` (when retry limit is exceeded via `ky.retry()`), and network errors.
 Use type guards like `isHTTPError()` or `isTimeoutError()` to handle specific error types.